Learn Salem’s History

 The Railroad Reaches Salem

-The railroad reaches Salem with the completion of the first leg of the Eastern Railroad, connecting Salem and Boston.
+The railroad reached Salem with the completion of the first leg of the Eastern Railroad, connecting Salem and Boston.
+The opening of other lines in the following decades turned Salem into an important railroad hub.

 1839